-lenges as other scientific fields, and those qualified by experience, performance, and academic training are truly professional law enforcement officers.
-The modern administration of police service to the community calls for the knowledge of sound principles of business, personnel policies, public relations, as well as law enforcement.
+lenges as other scientific fields.
+Those qualified by experience and academic training are truly professional law enforcement officers.
+The modern administration of police service to the community calls for the knowledge of sound principles of business, productivity, personnel policies and public relations as well as law enforcement.
 Intellectual development of the law enforcement officer is required to enable him to cope with and adjust to the demands of a modern era.
 Technical proficiency in the meeting of these demands is required of today's officer to insure effective community service.
 Technical proficiency means that the individual possesses the knowledge and skills to perform his duties properly.

 Training familiarizes the officer with his duties and responsibilities.
-As he progresses, he developes proficiency.
-His training is then directed toward the development of skills with respect to job performance and a higher degree of that proficiency.
+As he progresses he develops proficiency.
+His training is then directed toward the development of skills with respect to job performance and a higher degree of competency.

-The Erie County Department of Central Police Services Law Enforcement Training Academy is dedicated to the principle that law enforcement is a profession, and as a profession must meet the challenge of today's complex, scientific methodology in crime detection and law enforcement operations, and is ever-mindful of it's goals which are:
+The Erie County Department of Central Police Services Law Enforcement Training Academy is dedicated to the principle that law enforcement is a profession and as a profession must meet the challenge of today's complex scientific methodology in crime detection and law enforcement operations and is ever-mindful of its goals which are:

-- 1. To provide professional training, in depth, for all law enforcement officers in Erie County. - 2.
+- 1. To provide professional training in depth for all law enforcement officers in Erie County. - 2.
 To improve the performance of law enforcement operations and the development of personnel at all levels through the medium of education.

-The academy remains attentive to the fact that the quality

-of law enforcement personnel is dependent not only on the highest standards of selection, but equally upon the effectiveness of its law enforcement training program.
+The academy remains attentive to the fact that the quality of law enforcement personnel is dependent not only on the highest standards of selection but equally upon the effectiveness of its law enforcement training program.

-On January 1, 1973, the Erie County Sheriff's Training Academy was transferred to Central Police Services control and included in its budget.
-As an interim measure, basic courses of instruction were given cooperatively by Central Police Services, the Sheriff's Academy, and the Buffalo Police Department Academy.
-The Erie County Department of Central Police Services Training Academy, under Director Lester W. Grawunder, became fully operational on January 1, 1974.
+On January 1, 1973 the Erie County Sheriff's Training Academy was transferred to Central Police Services control and included in its budget.
+As an interim measure basic courses of instruction were given cooperatively by Central Police Services, the Sheriff's Academy and the Buffalo Police Department Academy.
+The Erie County Department of Central Police Services Training Academy became fully operational on January 1, 1974.

-By centralizing training programs, Central Police Services eliminates the previous unnecessary duplication of programs and standardizes the training of police officers throughout the county.
-Recruiting will continue to be done by the local agencies from a civil service list prepared by the county and the several cities.
+By centralizing training programs Central Police Services eliminated the previous unnecessary duplication of programs and standardized the training of police officers throughout the county.
+Recruiting prerogatives fall within the realm of local agencies from civil service lists prepared by the county and the several cities.

-The Training Academy is most fortunate to have a professionally qualified staff of assigned and guest instructors who in many instances share their professional competence and expertise as instructors at no cost to the Academy, only because they are motivated citizens who are interested in securing good government for the community and are willing to take part in it.
+The Training Academy is most fortunate to have a professionally qualified staff of assigned personnel.
+Guest instructors, in many instances, share their professional competence and expertise as instructors at no cost to the Academy, only because they are motivated citizens who are interested in securing good government for the community and are willing to take part in it.